pulumi/docs/pulumi-hugo/themes/default/content/blog/managing-containers-on-aws-with-pulumi/index.md

 $ pulumi new aws-typescript
 ```

-In this example, we build the application in code using the ECR repository class `buildAndPushImage`.
-This class uses Docker to build the image locally and push it to our repository.
+In this example, we build the application in code using the `awsx.ecr.Image` resource.
+This resource uses Docker to build the image locally and push it to our repository.
 Make sure that you have [Docker installed and running](https://docs.docker.com/install/#supported-platforms).

 The container application for this example is an HTML page in NGINX.
 Make a `./app` directory in your Pulumi project and add the Dockerfile below.